SPICE: Input and output: Netlists, schematic capture and plotting

-SPICE2 takes a text netlist as input and produces line-printer listings as output, which fits with the computing environment in 1975.
+SPICE2 takes a text netlist as input and produces line-printer listings as output, which fit with the computing environment in 1975.
 These listings are either columns of numbers corresponding to calculated outputs (typically voltages or currents), or line-printer character "plots".
 SPICE3 retains the netlist for circuit description, but allows analyses to be controlled from a command-line interface similar to the C shell.
 SPICE3 also added basic X plotting, as UNIX and engineering workstations became common.

 Vendors and various free software projects have added schematic capture frontends to SPICE, allowing a schematic diagram of the circuit to be drawn and the netlist to be automatically generated and transferred to various SPICE backends.
 Also, graphical user interfaces were added for selecting the simulations to be done and manipulating the voltage and current output vectors.
 In addition, very capable graphing utilities have been added to see waveforms and graphs of parametric dependencies.
 Several free versions of these extended programs are available.